liquibase/custom_policychecks/Regex/Db2zos/DatabaseNamesMustStartWithDAorC.md

 # DatabaseNamesMustStartWithDAorC

-DATABASE NAMES must start with D, A, or C.
+DATABASE NAMES must be specified and start with D, A, or C.

 regex: `(?is)create\s*table\s*([^dac\W][A-Za-z0-9_]*)\.\w+`